openedx/paragon/src/DataTable/README.md

 * ``DataTable.ControlledSelectHeader``
 * ``DataTable.ControlledSelect``

+For more control over the state of these controlled components try ``DataTable.ControlledSelectionActions`` combined with the dispatcher in the ``DataTableContext.controlledTableSelections`` as shown in the example bellow.

 <strong>NOTE:</strong> While the below example doesn't demonstrate using true backend filtering, pagination, and sorting, it does mock the behavior of making an asynchronous API request and updating the table data.

 ```jsx live